aloyetunde/HackBio_Coding_Internship/STAGE_2/readme.md

 - Determine the upregulated genes (Genes with Log2FC > 1 and pvalue < 0.01)
 - Determine the downregulated genes (Genes with Log2FC < -1 and pvalue < 0.01)
 - What are the functions of the top 5 upregulated genes and top 5 downregulated genes.
 (Use genecards)
+-
+#### Project Workflow

+1. Data Cleaning and Exploration o	Load and clean [Dataset](https://gist.githubusercontent.com/stephenturner/806e31fce55a8b7175af/raw/1a507c4c3f9f1baaa3a69187223ff3d3050628d4/results.txt) o	Check for duplicates and null values. o Create new column for negative log10 of p-values.

+2. Generating volcano plot
+o  The plot of gene Log2FC against negative p-value o	Thresholds were set for upregulated and downregulated genes which were significantly differentially expressed.

+3. Identification of Differntially Expressed Genes (DEGs) o  Upregulated genes (Genes with Log2FC > 1 and pvalue < 0.01)
+o  Downregulated genes (Genes with Log2FC < -1 and pvalue < 0.01)

+#### Results & Findings

+Functions of top 10 Differntially Expressed Genes

+o  The functions of the top upregulated genes suggests that compound X may induce significant changes in the cellular environment, particularly affecting apoptosis and Extracellular Matrix organization. o  These alterations could either promote a beneficial reprogramming of diseased cells towards a more normal state or modulate the tissue microenvironment to better support repair and defense mechanisms. o  The changes in gene expression might therefore be part of the treatment's mechanism of action. o  Compound X might be beneficial in reducing apostosis (which is commonly found in neurogenerative and inflammatory conditions) as genes that mediate cell apostosis were downregulated.

 Here's the link to the [folder](https://github.com/aloyetunde/HackBio_Coding_Internship/tree/main/STAGE_2) containing our scripts , feel free to run the codes to replicate what we've done!😊